 Insert Service

 The Insert Service provides transfer of private, fixed-length, octet-aligned service data units across a space link in a mode which efficiently utilizes the space link transmission resources at relatively low data rates.
-The service is unidirectional, periodic, and sequence-preserving.
+The service is isochronous, unidirectional, periodic, and sequence-preserving.
 The service does not guarantee completeness, but may signal gaps in the sequence of service data units delivered to a receiving user.

 For a given service instance, only one user, identified with the Physical Channel Name of the Physical Channel, can use this service on a Physical Channel.
 Service data units from different users are not multiplexed together within one Physical Channel.
+The presence of the Insert Zone is signaled by Managed Parameters.

+COPs Management Service

+The COPs Management Service is used by a user at the sending end for managing the operations of either COP-1 or COP-P for a particular Virtual Channel.
+The user manages the operations of the COPs by invoking Directives defined in reference [9] for COP-1 and reference [10] for COP-P. The user is notified by the service provider of events associated with Directives and events that occur asynchronously with Directives.

+A user of this service must be authorized to manage the COPs for a particular Virtual Channel.
+For a given service instance, only one user, identified with the GVCID of the Virtual Channel, is allowed to use this service on a Virtual Channel.

 Restrictions on Services